Limited Time Offer! Get 15% off the PCI DSS toolkit – enter discount code: 15OFFTK at checkout. Valid until May 31 2020.

-Completed by a QSA and only required by Level one Merchants and Service Providers, a Report on Compliance (RoC) provides a comprehensive summary of all 12 PCI DSS requirements undertaken by the organization and all activities and information collected during the assessment.
+A Report on Compliance provides a comprehensive summary of all 12 PCI DSS requirements undertaken by the organization and all activities and information collected during the assessment.
 The report should also clearly describe how the organization validates these activities and the resultant findings.

 Depending on the level of the organization, a Self-Assessment Questionnaire (SAQ) may be all that is required to be completed and submitted.
 SAQs are validation tools designed to assist organizations in self-evaluating their compliance with PCI DSS.
 There are multiple types of SAQs corresponding to the different ways card payment processing is achieved.
 It is important the organization selects the appropriate SAQ(s) applicable to them.
-Following section three of this document will give you a good idea about this, but we strongly recommend that you refer to the PCI DSS website for further information to select the SAQ(s) best applied to your organization.
+We recommend that you refer to the PCI DSS website for further information to select the SAQ(s) best applied to your organization.

 Once your business is certified as PCI DSS compliant, you will receive a certificate that we recommend adding to your website to improve customer trust and credibility.
 As with many compliance standards, it is all about continual development, and you will need to submit annually to your acquiring bank to renew your certification.